hyprwm/hyprland-wiki/content/configuring/core/advanced-configuration/lua-utilities.md

 ### Prop Refresh

-A prop refresh is an event where Hyprland updates/refreshes many of its configurable options (e.g. keyboard layouts, device configurations, monitor states, window gaps, etc...).
+A prop refresh is an event where Hyprland updates/refreshes many of its configurable options (e.g., keyboard layouts, device configurations, monitor states, window gaps, etc.).

 Events such as the creation of a workspace rule cause a prop refresh event to be scheduled after the current event.

-Hyprland schedules a **single** prop refresh event to be executed at the end of the current event (e.g. a Lua function) in order to avoid redundant prop refreshes.
+Hyprland schedules a **single** prop refresh event to be executed at the end of the current event (e.g., a Lua function) in order to avoid redundant prop refreshes.

 In practice, this means that when you create a new workspace rule that removes `gaps_in` from the current workspace, the value for `gaps_in` is only changed at the end of your Lua function, and subsequent lines of code within your Lua function after setting the workspace rule don't use the updated value; only after the end of your Lua function does the `gaps_in` value of your current workspace get updated to reflect the new workspace rule.